 - Moonglow was another competent book by Michael Chabon, one of those books existing on the border between fact and fiction.
 This one is about his grandfather’s life as a soldier, his grandmother’s life as a survivor and their lives together after the Second World War had shaped them.
 And there is a mystery: the lost history of his grandmother’s childhood.

 - One thing that is consistently reassuring about books in our world of perpetual commerce is that they’re never trying to sell you anything beyond the book itself.
 Which is part of the reason I only use my Kindle when I’m traveling.
 Because at the end of a book, say, Austerlitz, you’re immediately presented with many more books liked by the people who liked the book you just read.
 Among these I found Asymmetry, by Lisa Halliday, which I found quite gratifying.
-It starts out as a fairly standard “relationship” novel, cataloguing scenes between an ingenue writer and a much older tremendously famous and accomplished writer, roman a clef style–Halliday had a relationship with Philip Roth when she was in her 20s and he in her 60s.
+It starts out as a fairly standard “relationship” novel, cataloguing scenes between an ingenue writer and a much older tremendously famous and accomplished writer, roman a clef style–Halliday had a relationship with Philip Roth when she was in her 20s and he in his 60s.
 But it then suddenly turns into Part Two, an Iraqi man being detained and interrogated at immigration services in Heathrow.
 A coda ties it all together.
-But it’s a book unlike other books; I am looking forward to future books by Lisa Halliday.
+But it’s a book unlike other books.
+I am looking forward to future books by Lisa Halliday.

 - Now, back home I am reading an interview with Richard Powers in the LARB, talking about his new book The Overstory, about the lives of trees.
 We are “plant blind.
 Adam’s curse.
 We only see things that look like us.”

 The people came to Samuel and said, “Put a king over us, to guide us.”